xuankimtran/docs-1/pages/katalon-studio/docs/associated-ADO-Test-Case-IDs.md

 ---
 title: "Enhance Data-driven Testing Report in Azure DevOps (PoC)"
 sidebar: katalon_studio_docs_sidebar
-permalink: katalon-studio/docs/associated-ado-test-case-ids.html
+permalink: katalon-studio/docs/enhance-ddt-report-in-ado.html
 ---

-> **Important**
+> Important:
 >
-> This Proof of Concept (PoC) is not ready for production use.
+> * This Proof of Concept (PoC) is not ready for production use.
 We recommend using this PoC for evaluation purposes only.
+> * Download Katalon Studio version [8.1.1.alpha](https://github.com/katalon-studio/katalon-studio/releases/tag/v8.1.1.alpha).

-Previously, Katalon Studio provides the Data-Driven Testing method for test cases and supports test IDs mapping at test cases level in Azure DevOps (ADO).
+Katalon Studio provides the Data-Driven Testing method for test cases and supports test IDs mapping at test cases level in Azure DevOps (ADO).
 See [Integration with Azure DevOps Test Plans](https://docs.katalon.com/katalon-studio/docs/azure-devops-test-plans.html).

 Katalon Studio also supports submitting test results that include test iterations to ADO.
 However, running Data-Driven Test generates lots of results, especially when you run it with a large test data file.
 In that case, you might want to do the test ID mapping from the test data file to ADO so that you can quickly identify false lines in your test data.